-After completing undergraduate studies at the University of Melbourne and postgraduate studies at La Trobe University’s Department of Biochemistry, Associate Professor Algar accepted a position in biochemical genetics in the Division of Science and Technology at Griffith University, Qld.
+After completing undergraduate studies at the University of Melbourne and postgraduate studies at La Trobe University’s Department of Biochemistry, A/Prof Algar accepted a position in biochemical genetics in the Division of Science and Technology at Griffith University, Qld.
 While at Griffith University, she completed PhD studies in Biochemical Genetics and subsequently received a postdoctoral fellowship from the University of Queensland to work on paediatric cancer genetics in the Department of Pathology.
 In 1996, she relocated to Melbourne where she set up a research group in the Murdoch Children’s Research Institute and Department of Paediatrics, University of Melbourne, later joining Monash Health and Hudson Institute in 2012.

-With a keen interest in understanding the genetic and epigenetic basis for cancer in childhood, Associate Professor Algar continues to apply a variety of genomics tools to investigate cancer in both familial settings and in the context of cancer predisposition syndromes.
+With a keen interest in understanding the genetic and epigenetic basis for cancer in childhood, A/Prof Algar continues to apply a variety of genomics tools to investigate cancer in both familial settings and in the context of cancer predisposition syndromes.
 Genomic imprinting, the process that controls gene dosage from the parental chromosomes in early development by epigenetic modification, is also a strong focus of her work.

 Co-author of the approved USA Clinical and Laboratory Standard’s Institute guideline for Nucleic Acid Amplification Assays for Molecular Hematopathology, her significant body of work also includes over 65 peer-reviewed publications and book chapters, and citations in the Online Mendelian Inheritance in Man (OMIM) database for CDKN1C, IGF1R and the imprinting disorder, Beckwith-Wiedemann syndrome.
 A regular participant on grant review panels, her roles have included positions on the Oncology and Cancer Biology grants review panel for the National Health and Medical Research Council.
 She is also a member of the Human Genetics Society of Australasia and the Australasian Society for Genome Diagnostics.
 She is a sought-after speaker and presenter, and has been recognised with numerous international awards as well as invitations to review from international funding bodies.